Recent Advances on Neural Network Pruning at Initialization: Pruning at Initialization (PaI)

 \bb{Static masks: Pre-selected}.
 SNIP~\cite{lee2019snip} pioneers the direction featured by pre-selected masks. \TT{SNIP} proposes a pruning criterion named \emph{connectivity sensitivity} to select weights based on a straightforward idea of loss preservation, \ie, removing the weights whose absence leads to the least loss change.
 After initialization, each weight can be assigned a score with the above pruning criterion, then remove the last-$p$ fraction ($p$ is the desired pruning ratio) parameters for subsequent training.
 Later, \cite{wang2020picking} argue that it is the training dynamics rather than the loss value itself that matters more at the beginning of training.
 Therefore they propose gradient signal preservation (\TT{GraSP}) in contrast to the previous loss preservation, based on Hessian.
 Concurrently to GraSP~\cite{wang2020picking}, \cite{lee2020signal} seek to explain the feasibility of SNIP through the lens of signal propagation.
 They empirically find pruning damages the dynamical isometry~\cite{saxe2014exact} of neural networks and propose an data-independent initialization, \textit{approximated isometry} (\TT{AI}), which is an extension of exact isometry to sparse networks.
 Later, \TT{SynFlow}~\cite{tanaka2020pruning} proposes a new data-independent criterion, which a variant of magnitude pruning, yet taking into account the interaction of different layers.
 Meanwhile, \TT{SupSup}~\cite{wortsman2020supermasks} proposes a training method to select different masks (supermasks) for thousands of tasks in continual learning, from a \textit{single} fixed random base network.
 Another very recent static-mask work is \TT{DLTH} (dual LTH)~\cite{bai2022dual}.
 In LTH, initial weights are given, the problem is to find the matching masks, while in DLTH, the masks are given, the problem is to find the matching initial weights.
 Specifically, they employ a growing $L_2$ regularization~\cite{wang2021neural} technique to transform the original random weights to the desired condition.

-To sum a bit, similar to traditional pruning, the primary research attention in this line of PaI works also lies in \textit{pruning criterion}.
-Actually, many PaI works propose \textit{pretty similar} criterion formulas to those in traditional pruning (see Tab.~\ref{tab:pruning_criterion}).
+To summarize, similar to PaT, the primary research attention in this line of PaI works also lies in \textit{pruning criterion}.
+Actually, many PaI works propose \textit{pretty similar} criterion formulas to those in PaT (see Tab.~\ref{tab:pruning_criterion}).

 \bb{Dynamic masks}.
 Another sparse training track allows the masks to be changed during training. \TT{DeepR}~\cite{bellec2018deep} employs dynamic sparse parameterization with stochastic parameter updates for training. \TT{SET}~\cite{mocanu2018scalable} adopts magnitude pruning and random growth for dynamic network topology optimization. \TT{DSR}~\cite{mostafa2019parameter} adaptively allocates layer-wise sparsity ratio with no need of manual setting and shows training-time structural exploration is necessary for best generalization. \TT{SNFS}~\cite{dettmers2019sparse} proposes to employ the momentum of gradients to bring back pruned weights. \TT{RigL}~\cite{evci2020rigging} also uses magnitudes for pruning, yet they employ the absolute gradients for weight growing.